Give Your Home Jungle Fever with the Philodendron Green Congo

 A well-draining potting soil amended with perlite or orchid bark works as a great growing medium for this Philodendron.

-Feed your Green Congo plant once a month during spring and summer with a liquid, houseplant fertilizer diluted to half strength.
+Feed your Green Congo plant once a month during spring and summer with an organic, liquid, houseplant fertilizer diluted to half strength.

 Plants that receive several hours of indirect light each day, which increases growth, require more fertilizer.
 Withhold feedings during the winter when the plant goes dormant.